• Skip to primary navigation

 To make this pasta recipe vegan, simply use a vegan pesto, and omit the parmesan cheese and ricotta.
 There are some vegan ricotta alternatives that you can buy.
 I haven’t personally tried them, but have heard that the Kite Hill almond milk ricotta is a good option.

-Roasted Cauliflower and Chickpea Pesto Pasta topped with ricotta in a white bowl.
+Roasted Cauliflower Chickpea Pesto Pasta

 What Shape and Size of Pasta Works Best?